-Enregistré par l'Organisation de l'aviation civile internationale le 17 juin 1959.
+Enregistré par l'Organisation de l'aviation civile internationale le 27 mars 1961.

-AGREEMENT BETWEEN THE GOVERNMENT No. 4769.
-OF NORWAY AND THE GOVERNMENT OF PAKISTAN RELATING TO AIR SERVICES.
-SIGNED AT STOCK-HOLM, ON 5 MARCH 1958
+No. 5656.
+AGREEMENT1 BETWEEN THE GOVERNMENT OF SWEDEN AND THE GOVERNMENT OF PAKISTAN RELATING TO AIR SERVICES.
+SIGNED AT STOCKHOLM, ON 6 MARCH 1958

-The Government of Pakistan and the Government of Norway, hereinafter described as the Contracting Parties,
+The Government of Sweden and the Government of Pakistan, hereinafter described as the Contracting Parties,

-Being Contracting Parties to the Convention on International Civil Aviation and the International Air Services Transit Agreement, both signed at Chicago on the seventh day of December, 1944, the terms of which Convention and Agreement are binding on both Parties,
+Being Contracting Parties to the Convention on International Civil Aviation2 and the International Air Services Transit Agreement,3 both signed at Chicago on the seventh day of December, 1944, the terms of which Convention and Agreement are binding on both Parties,